TYPO3-Documentation/Policy/Documentation/Association/Board/RulesOfProcedure.rst

 h.
 Each Board member should report shortly about all other tasks (category "personal task (work in progress)" at the beginning of a meeting

-i. sequence of a bi-weekly hangout:
+i.
+Sequence of a bi-weekly hangout:

     * Sticky items
     * Board Reports about personal tasks
     * Decisions
     * Discussions

 ..  _t3a-board-procedure-responsibilities: